-S35 Number of registered users (borrowers) that were residents of your municipality -

-Number of people registered to use the library at the end of the fiscal year who were residents of your library's municipality.
+S37 Number of registered users (borrowers) that were residents of your municipality - Number of people registered to use the library at the end of the fiscal year who were residents of your library's municipality.
 Report the number of people who live in your municipality who have a public library card that enables them to use your library.
 For the few libraries that register families rather than individuals, report the number of families, noting that the figure is not individuals.
 Exclude institutional borrowers such as nursing homes and day care centers.
+This number is a subset of the number of registered users.

-S36 Has the file of registered borrowers been purged by either the library or network since June 30, 2018?
+S38 Has the file of registered borrowers been purged by either the library or network since June 30, 2020?
 Whether the file of registered users (borrowers) has been purged by library or network in last 3 fiscal years to remove outdated records.

-S37 Number of branch libraries - Number of auxiliary libraries operating during fiscal year.
+S39 Number of branch libraries - Number of auxiliary libraries operating during fiscal year.
 These are libraries with separate quarters, a permanent basic collection, a permanent staff, and a regular schedule, but administered from a central unit.

-S38 Number of Library's Bookmobiles in Service - Count the number of bookmobiles in use, not the number of stops it makes.
+S40 Number of Library's Bookmobiles in Service - Count the number of bookmobiles in use, not the number of stops it makes.
 Exclude bookmobiles owned by regional library systems and vans the library may use for delivery to shut-ins.